The beauty of Southern Chile

 Pucón is a commune in the Ninth Region of La Araucanía, located 780 km south of Santiago and 100 km southeast of Temuco.
 As is typical in southern Chile, summer temperatures are mild rather than high.
 In the off-season, Pucón is a small town with a population of about 25,000, but during the peak season, the population easily doubles due to tourism.
 Nearby are other charming tourist destinations, including Villarrica and Licán Ray.

 Pucón offers everything a visitor needs to relax and have fun.
-The tourist infrastructure is well-developed, including a major casino belonging to the Enjoy chain, along with hotels, spas, national parks, and natural reserves where excursions take place amidst stunning scenic beauty.
+The tourist infrastructure is well-developed, including a major casino along with hotels, spas, national parks, and natural reserves where excursions take place amidst stunning scenic beauty.
 The town is situated on the eastern shore of Lago Villarrica (Lake Villarrica), and one of the favorite activities is swimming and sunbathing at Playa Grande.
 The active Volcán Villarrica, with an elevation of 2,860 meters above sea level, provides a beautiful backdrop to the region and, despite being the most active volcano in South America, attracts hundreds of mountaineers and adventurers each year.

-Notable attractions include the Centro de Montaña Pillán (formerly the Pucón Ski Center) on the slopes of Volcán Villarrica, one of the most popular ski resorts in Chile; numerous thermal centers such as Termas de Menetue, Termas de Vergara, Termas Geométricas, Termas del Rincón, Trancura, Termas de San Luis, Palguín, Ancamil, and Coñaripe; and Lago Caburgua, located 23 km northeast of Pucón, renowned for its scenic beauty and as a summer residence for notable figures, including presidents.
 Other attractions include a tour to Los Ojos del Caburgua (The Eyes of Caburgua Lake), a beautiful natural basin formed by small cascades from an undercurrent of Lago Caburgua, and Villarrica National Park, 12 km from Pucón, which covers 63,000 hectares and features Araucaria forests, Lengas, and other species, with several hiking trails crossing its wooded landscapes.
 The Los Pozones natural hot springs, located 35 km south of Pucón, are known for their therapeutic and relaxing properties, with temperatures ranging between 20°C and 40°C.

 In line with its reputation for beautiful watercourses, another ideal spot for photos is Salto El León, a striking 95-meter waterfall located in Palguín Alto, about 30 km from Pucón.
 Salto El León is one of the most popular natural attractions in the area, offering spectacular views and an environment surrounded by native forest.
-The waterfall can be accessed via a 300-meter trail from the reception, where visitors can also reserve a wooden hot tub with a view of the waterfall.
+The waterfall can be accessed via a 300-meter trail from the reception, where visitors can also book a wooden hot tub with a view of the waterfall.

-Pillan Mountain Center
+Pillán Mountain Center

-Centro de Montaña Pillán (formerly Pucón Ski Center) is an ideal destination for skiing, nature, and adventure enthusiasts, as well as those who appreciate the culture of southern Chile.
+The Centro de Montaña Pillán (formerly Pucón Ski Center) is an ideal destination for skiing, nature, and adventure enthusiasts, as well as those who appreciate the culture of southern Chile.
 Located at the foot of Villarrica Volcano and within Villarrica National Park, this center offers various outdoor activities such as hiking, climbing, kayaking, rafting, and, most notably, skiing.
 It features well-equipped cabins, a restaurant, a game room, and a heated swimming pool.
 Additionally, guided excursions are organized to explore the area's stunning landscapes, with visits to other volcanoes, picturesque lakes, forests, and hot springs.

 The local wildlife is abundant, from coypus and foxes to pumas, and includes black-necked swans, woodpeckers, kingfishers, peregrine falcons, hawks, pudús, and chillas, among others.
 Another protected area, Huerquehue National Park, is located 35 km from Pucón.
 This 12,500-hectare park, known for its exceptional natural beauty, lies near Caburgua Lake in the La Araucanía Region, also known as the IX Region of Chile.
 Amidst vast native forests, especially Araucaria trees, are 17 beautiful lakes, including the well-known Toro, Escondido, Tinquilco, and Verde lakes.
 Its main trekking trails are Los Lagos, Quinchol, Los Huerquenes, San Sebastián, and Ñirrico.